 - Because elderly patients are more likely to have decreased renal function, take care in dose selection; it may be useful to monitor renal function

-Requires weeks for full effect; to start, use low dose and titrate every 1-2 weeks
+- Requires weeks for full effect; to start, use a low dose and titrate every 1-2 weeks

-Abrupt discontinuance not associated with rapid increase in blood pressure
+- Abrupt discontinuance is not associated with the rapid increase in blood pressure

 What Are Side Effects Associated with Using Benazepril?